alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 [info] alternatives.guava.StringItemBenchmark.guavaGet            1024  thrpt   20    5712237.339 ▒  115453.495  ops/s
 [info] alternatives.guava.StringItemBenchmark.guavaPut            1024  thrpt   20    5621712.282 ▒  307133.297  ops/s

+// My Bloom filter
 [info] bloomfilter.mutable.StringItemBenchmark.myGet              1024  thrpt   20   11483828.730 ▒  342980.166  ops/s
 [info] bloomfilter.mutable.StringItemBenchmark.myPut              1024  thrpt   20   11634399.272 ▒   45645.105  ops/s
 [info] bloomfilter.mutable._128bit.StringItemBenchmark.myGet      1024  thrpt   20   11119086.965 ▒   43696.519  ops/s
 [info] bloomfilter.mutable._128bit.StringItemBenchmark.myPut      1024  thrpt   20   11303765.075 ▒   52581.059  ops/s
 ```

-No difference in element size, within statistic error
-ThreadLocal - no difference in synthetic tests - Allocation is extremely cheap
-I hope JVM will get structs during my dev life.
+Basically, this implementation is 2x faster than Google's Guava and 10-80x than Twitter's Algebird.
+Other benchmarks you can find in [the "benchmarks' module on github][github-benchmarks]

+Warning: These are synthetic benchmarks in the isolated environment.
+Usually the difference in throughput and latency is bigger in production systems.

 ### Where to use?

 High performance and low latency systems.
-Big Data and Machine Learning systems with a lot of data and unique elements.
+Big Data and Machine learning systems with a lot of data and unique elements.

-When not to use it:
+#### When not to use it:
 You are ok with your current solution.
 Most software don’t have to be fast.
-You trust only proven and battle tested libraries from loud names like Google or Twitter.
+You trust only proven and battle tested libraries from famous companies like Google or Twitter.
 You want it to work out of the box.

 ### TODO

-TODO Header picture
-Feedback is welcome and appreciated
-Stable Bloom filter
-Cuckoo Bloom filer any experience anybody?
+Feedback is welcome and appreciated.
+The next step will be to implement [the Stable Bloom filter][stable] data structure because there's no good implementation.
+I plan to do some experiments with [the Cuckoo filer data structure][cuckoo].
+Any experience so far?

   [github-source]: https://github.com/alexandrnikitin/bloom-filter-scala
   [youtube-bored]: https://www.youtube.com/watch?v=-WdYo3WlETY